Quảng Bình province: History

-The site of present-day Quảng Bình was battlefields between Champa and Vietnam until the Vietnamese territory was expanded further south by subsequent dynasties.
-Quảng Bình's importance expanded after Nguyễn Hoàng, a prince of Nguyễn lords was sent to the south by a king of the Lê dynasty.
-Hoàng built his estate and turned it into Đàng Trong, a rival of the de facto Trịnh-controlled Đàng Ngoài.
+The site of present-day Quảng Bình was battlefields between Champa and An Nam until the Vietnamese territory was expanded further south by subsequent dynasties.
+Quảng Bình's importance expanded after Nguyễn Hoàng, a prince of Nguyễn lords was sent to the south by a king of the Later Lê dynasty.
+Leader Hoàng built his estate and turned it into Quảng Nam territory, a rival of the de facto Trịnh-controlled Đàng Ngoài.
 Quảng Bình became an important front to defend Đàng Trong from attack by Đàng Ngoài.
 Under French rule, this province was part of Annam.
-During the Vietnam War, this province was part of the Democratic Republic of Vietnam (aka North Vietnam), only 20 km from the DMZ.
+During the Vietnam War, this province became the southernmost province of the Democratic Republic of Vietnam (aka North Vietnam), only 20 km from the DMZ.
 This province was severely devastated by bombing from U.S. B-52s.
 This province is home to the World Heritage Phong Nha-Kẻ Bàng National Park.
 The province is also home to several famous Vietnamese persons, including revered Senior General Võ Nguyên Giáp, poet Hàn Mặc Tử, writer Bảo Ninh and the family of former South Vietnam President Ngô Đình Diệm.

+On 12 June 2025, as part of major nationwide reforms, Quảng Bình province was dissolved and merged with Quảng Trị.

 Geography

 Location and area

-Coordinates 16°55’ to 18°05’ North and 105°37’ to 107°00’ East.
+The province occupies coordinates 16°55’ to 18°05’ North and 105°37’ to 107°00’ East.
 It borders Hà Tĩnh province on the north with the Ngang mountain pass as the natural frontier, Quảng Trị province to the south, Laos to the west, and faces the Dong Sea to the east.
 The narrowest part from east (seaside) to west (Laotian border) is just 40 km.
 The provincial topography is characterized by a general slope, higher in the west and lower in the east, with hilly and mountainous areas accounting for 85% of the total area.
 The Annamite Range is the natural border between Quảng Bình province and Laos with peaks ranging from 1,000 to 1,500 m, the summit of which is peak Phi Co Pi with the height of 2,017 m.
 In the east of the province are lower hills and then several narrow plains and river deltas.
 The seaside sand dunes belt is a natural dam that protects the land from the ocean tides.

 The provincial land area is 8,037.9 km2 and divided as follows: